afeeni/afeeni.github.io/README.md

 ## Hi!
 Welcome to my personal website made with React!
 Made and designed by me to be a development portfolio. :)

 To do:
-- update all pages using Next
-- Change from JSS to Emotion // theme
 - update projects
 - Responsiveness
+- frame/motion/animation
+- Change from JSS to Emotion // theme
 - complete contact form
 - tests
 - custom scroll